 Politics, Labor, and Race in a Modern American City

 America's urbanites have engaged in many tumultuous struggles for civil and worker rights since the Second World War.
-Heather Ann Thompson focuses in detail on the struggles of Motor City residents during the 1960s and early 1970s and finds that conflict continued to plague the inner city and its workplaces even after Great Society liberals committed themselves to improving conditions.
+In Whose Detroit?, Heather Ann Thompson focuses in detail on the struggles of Motor City residents during the 1960s and early 1970s and finds that conflict continued to plague the inner city and its workplaces even after Great Society liberals committed themselves to improving conditions.

 Using the contested urban center of Detroit as a model, Thompson assesses the role of such upheaval in shaping the future of America's cities.
 She argues that the glaring persistence of injustice and inequality led directly to explosions of unrest in this period.
 Thompson finds that unrest as dramatic as that witnessed during Detroit's infamous riot of 1967 by no means doomed the inner city, nor in any way sealed its fate.
 The politics of liberalism continued to serve as a catalyst for both polarization and radical new possibilities and Detroit remained a contested, and thus politically vibrant, urban center.